ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/othello1.md

 # Othello 1

-> This game fucking blows...
+> This 'Othello' game sucks...
 Just learn to play FIFA *real* good, you could make some good money.

-Okay, so, again, a *lot* of what we've already covered is used again to finish this assignment.
-In fact, I don't even feel like walking through this one, and I'll just give you the finished program right away. **But try to finish it on your own first!
-If you've followed along/finished the previous two assignments, I know you can do it! <3**
+Okay, again, a *lot* of what we've already covered is needed again to finish this assignment.
+In fact, I don't even feel like walking through this one, and I'll just give you the finished program right away. **But _try_ to finish it on your own first!
+If you've followed along/finished the previous two assignments, you can do it for sure! <3**

 I'll make you scroll a bit so you'll be less tempted to glance at the answer right away.
-If you're done, proceed to the [next assignment](electronics.md).
+If you're done, proceed to the [next assignment](electronics).

 <div style="margin-top: 10000px"></div>